NataliaPerchishena/WannaBeDream-postman/README.md

 1. Fork the repository
    Click the "Fork" button in the upper right corner → select your GitHub profile or organization.
+   !Important: uncheck "only the main branch".
+The report is created on a separate gh-pages branch

 2. Enable Actions